justinhjy1004/FairUseLegalBot/README.md

 This module implements a prototype Retrieval-Augmented Generation (RAG) system customized for legal analysis under the **Fair Use Doctrine** in U.S. copyright law.
 It supports granular legal reasoning by integrating semantic search with citation networks, court hierarchy, and structured factor-based analysis.

-Developed for the paper [_TODO Incorporating Legal Structure in Retrieval-Augmented Generation: A Case Study on Copyright Fair Use_](LINK), this tool aims to improve the retrieval and evaluation of case law for use in real-world copyright disputes.
+Developed for the paper [_(Submitted, under review) Incorporating Legal Structure in Retrieval-Augmented Generation: A Case Study on Copyright Fair Use_](https://arxiv.org/abs/2505.02164), this tool aims to improve the retrieval and evaluation of case law for use in real-world copyright disputes.

 ---